shanemcandrewai/PyTorch-libtorch-build-example/README.md

 # PyTorch libtorch build example

-This CMakeLists.txt manages the building of a minimal libtorch from [PyTorch 1.6](https://github.com/pytorch/pytorch/tree/1.6)
+This CMakeLists.txt manages the building of a minimal libtorch from [PyTorch 1.6](https://github.com/pytorch/pytorch/tree/1.6) by modifying paths in the PyTorch source tree and loading the main [CMakeLists.txt](https://github.com/pytorch/pytorch/blob/v1.6.0/CMakeLists.txt) using `include(${PYTORCH_SRC_DIR}/CMakeLists.txt)`

 ## Prerequisites